jeffy893/cortext.io/README.md

 ## Track the Java Routines --> Look for .item
 The LLM has gone through multiple languages and architectures (not to say they got progressively better).
 I landed on Talend...
-Search for
+Search for the routines to see where the hashtag extraction takes place.
 |     Purpose        |Location                         |
 |----------------|-------------------------------|
 |"Scripts" in Talend Workflow | [cortext_io/AA_cortext_io_linux_0.1/AA_cortext_io_linux/items/integralmass/code/routines ](cortext_io/AA_cortext_io_linux_0.1/AA_cortext_io_linux/items/integralmass/code/routines)           |
- to see where the hashtag extraction takes place.

 ## Perceptron to Clean the Noise
 A Python Perceptron is used to clean the noise, based on hand-selection of the best hashtag extractions from 1000 actuarial articles.